QuickBooks Serial Number and Lot Tracking Limitations

 Using a 3rd party integration for lot tracking in QuickBooks is going to help you easily locate your products.
 Other companies have tried to use QuickBooks online for tracking their open orders, but the system isn’t a robust solution for managing your supply chain.

-PRO TIP: QuickBooks Online lot tracking needs the support of a 3rd party integration to give it the tools to perform advanced inventory and order management.
+QuickBooks Online lot tracking needs the support of a 3rd party integration to give it the tools to perform advanced inventory and order management.
 Optimize your QuickBooks order management by clicking the banner below.

 No Multiple Warehousing Option

 QuickBooks Online lot tracking only supports one warehouse location and is unable to track inventory across different sites.